janosh/pymatgen-2-paper/paper/main.typ

 Future considerations include performance improvements in the #pmg core submodule, as well as for submodules for interoperability with electronic structure codes.
 These improvements may require partial rewriting of code with compiled languages, or partitioning into namespace modules.
-This latter approach has already been taken with the "analysis" and "io" namespaces of pymatgen, which permit integration with external python libraries with more niche functionality.
+This latter approach has already been taken with the `analysis` and `io` namespaces of #pmg, which permit integration with external python libraries with more niche functionality.
 // Future considerations include integrating Rust components for improved performance while maintaining Python's ease of use @lunnikivi_transpiling_2020. // is this fine with all maintainers?
 // JR: rust migration is probably a personal hobby horse of mine and something Shyue would reject outright...
 // AK: Rewrote to make it more generic